Who Is It (Björk song): Music video

 The accompanying music video for "Who Is It" was shot in early September 2004 in Hjörleifshöfði, Iceland and directed by Dawn Shadforth.
 It premiered at the grand opening of the "Islande de glace et de feu" event at the Palais de la Découverte, in Paris, France, on 27 September 2004.
 For the video, Björk approached her friend and collaborator Alexander McQueen to design a dress she would wear for it.
 She asked him for an outfit "that looked like a bell".
-He then did a brief outline sketch of the shape, and after Björk approval, it was sent to Iceland for the shoot, with no other discussion or fittings.
+He then did a brief outline sketch of the shape, and after Björk's approval, it was sent to Iceland for the shoot, with no other discussion or fittings.
 Their close relationship made Björk feel secure that his dress would work.
 She accessorised the outfit with leather boots and a mask made from hair.

 The video is divided into scenes in the day and night in a desert, with Björk wearing the bell-shaped dress designed by McQueen, dancing playfully to the song.
 At some moments of the video she can be seen playing bells and holding two Siberian Huskies.
 Throughout the clip, several children can be seen playing bells and dressed in clothes covered in small jingle bells.
 The bell choir was formed by Júnia, Salka, Kaktus, Örnólfur, Daði and Gabríel of The Bústaðakirkja Bell Choir.
 The version of the song played in the video is different from the album version, removing almost all the vocal music and replacing it with bells.
 The bell-shaped dress was shown in Björk's MoMA retrospective in 2015.
 It was sold for £44,000, as part of Kerry Taylor Auctions "Passion for Fashion" sale in London, in June 2016.

 Live performances

-Björk first performed "Who Is It" on the 2001 Vespertine World Tour during her stops in Parma and Rome, Italy, in November.
+Björk first performed "Who Is It" on the 2001 Vespertine world tour during her stops in Parma and Rome, Italy, in November.
 During the promotional campaign for Medúlla, a bell choir mix of "Who Is It" was performed with Rahzel and an English bell choir at BBC's Friday Night with Jonathan Ross on 8 October 2004, and at Maida Vale Studios during a set of songs for Gilles Peterson's radio show on BBC Radio 1, two days later.
 The song was also performed at Canal+'s L'Album de la semaine in France on 15 October, along with other tracks from Medúlla, airing some days later.
-"Who Is It" has been performed on the Volta Tour in 2007 and 2008.
-Additionally, the "Bell Choir" version was performed using the gameleste on the Biophilia Tour.
+"Who Is It" has been performed on the Volta tour in 2007 and 2008.
+Additionally, the "Bell Choir" version was performed using the gameleste on the Biophilia tour.